Best Video Doorbells 2026: Ring vs Google Nest

 Factor subscription costs into your budget.
 Over 3 years, subscriptions cost more than the doorbell itself. 💡

 📦 2.
-Ring Battery Plus — The Alexa Powerhouse
+Ring Battery Plus — The Best Video Doorbell for Alexa

 The Ring Battery Plus is Amazon's flagship doorbell.
-If you have Echo devices, Alexa, or any Ring cameras, this is the natural choice.
+From what I've seen so far, if you have Echo devices, Alexa, or any Ring cameras, this is the natural choice.
 It offers the longest battery life and the most mature ecosystem.

 Price: $179 | Resolution: 1536p Head-to-Toe HD | Field of View: 150° horizontal, full body view | Power: Battery (6-12 months) or hardwired | Night Vision: Color with LED spotlights